Preventing harmful sexual behaviour

 What is harmful sexual behaviour?

 Harmful sexual behaviour (HSB) is a term used to describe sexual actions that are outside what is safe for a young person’s stage of development.
-It includes behaviours that can harm either the child or young person themselves, or another person.
+It includes actions that can harm either the child or young person themselves, or another person.

 How else can we help?